TamirG765/MachineLearningCourse/readme.md

 4. [Tools & Resources Used](#tools--resources-used)
 5. [Contact & Feedback](#contact--feedback)

-## About the Course

-"From Zero to Mastery: Machine Learning" is a comprehensive course designed to provide learners with a foundational understanding of machine learning, its applications, and the tools necessary for data analysis and model creation.

-## My Objectives

-While progressing through this course, I aim to:
+### While progressing through this course, I aim to:

 - Grasp the core concepts of machine learning.
 - Apply my learnings to real-world machine learning projects.